10 Nurse Time Management Tips and Tricks

 9. Be prepared

-You know the things you use regularly throughout your shifts.
-One of the easiest nursing time management tips is to simply prepare yourself before you begin.
+You know the things you regularly use throughout your shifts.
+One of the easiest nursing time management tips is to prepare yourself before you begin.

 Gather your stethoscope and pocket the things you use most, such as your pen and alcohol prep pads.
 Make sure you're fully stocked with the things you need at the start of your shift.